Benchmarking Cross-Domain Audio-Visual Deception Detection: Methodology

 \section{Methodology}

 The mainstream architecture for audio-visual deception detection usually includes encoders for unimodal feature extraction and/or a fusion module.
 We follow the widely adopted architecture to build the benchmark on cross-domain audio-visual deception detection in this work.
 As shown in Fig.~\ref{fig:mainfig}, audio and visual features are extracted from audio and visual encoders.
 The fusion module is performed based on audio and visual features.
 The fused feature is input to the classifier for classification.
+The final prediction is the classifier output logit optimized with the binary cross-entropy loss in Eq.~\ref{eq2}.
 We build the benchmark for cross-domain generalization performance based on such network architecture with different encoders.
 We conducted single-to-single and multi-to-single evaluations where three domain sampling strategies included, \emph{i.e.,} domain-simultaneous, domain-alternating, and domain-by-domain.
+It is worth noting that these domain sampling strategies are implemented in the data loading pipeline rather than in the network architecture itself, and they are introduced to evaluate how different multi-domain training protocols affect cross-domain generalization.